viktordanchev/Academix/README.md

 # Academix
-Academix is ​​an electronic journal that completely replaces the paper version.
+Academix is ​​an diary journal that completely replaces the paper version.
 The main goal is to simplify and automate a large part of teachers duties.
 # Tech Stack
 - .NET Core 6